f5devcentral/f5-agility-labs-nginx/docs/class6/module3/lab2/lab2.rst

 =========================================================

 #.
 The ``Colors`` API endpoint is now known by our API Definition, let's publish it!
 #.
-Select your existing API Definition ``api-sentence-app``, and click the edit button:
+Select your existing API Definition ``api-sentence-v1``, and click the edit button:

    .. image:: ../pictures/lab2/edit-published.png
       :align: center